Emphasis on Sound Governance

 - The importance of clearly defining roles and responsibilities of all parties involved in endowment management

 - Key considerations when selecting any investment arrangements (OCIO, internal CIO, consultant, managers)

 - Defining relevant objectives, peers, and benchmarks

-In addition, we regularly work with industry groups, such as the National Association of College and University Business Officers (“NACUBO”), the Association of Governing Boards of Universities and Colleges (“AGB”), and Council for Advancement and Support of Education (“CASE”) on various initiatives, including serving as speakers and participants at conferences, and share with our clients insights we gain from our efforts.
+In addition, we regularly work with industry groups, such as the National Association of College and University Business Officers (“NACUBO”), the Association of Governing Boards of Universities and Colleges (“AGB”), Council for Advancement and Support of Education (“CASE”), and the Council on Foundations ("The Council") on various initiatives, including serving as speakers and participants at conferences, and share with our clients insights we gain from our efforts.
 We view it as an important component of our role to be current on industry trends.